anasinam507/demo_web/demoweb/demowebshop-main (2)/demowebshop-main/manual-test-cases.md

 Expected Result: User should be logged in successfully and redirected to the homepage.

-Acceptance Criteria: Home page should display ìWelcomeî message.
+Acceptance Criteria: Home page should display ‚ÄúWelcome‚Äù message.

-TC_002 ñ Login with Invalid Password
+TC_002 ‚Äì Login with Invalid Password

 Objective: Check error handling for wrong password.